abuXahra/alx-system_engineering-devops/0x02-shell_redirections/README.md

 20. SCRIPT 20-hiago: Create a script that removes all letters c and C from input.

 21. SCRIPT 21-revers: Is a script that reverse its input.

+22. SCRIPT 22-users_and_homes:Is a script that displays all users and their home directories, sorted by users.

+	Based on the the /etc/passwd file